-While the numbing agent sets, your tattoo artist will start mapping out the main framework of the freckles on your face, starting sporadic and adding more and more based on your personal taste.
+While the numbing agent sets, your tattoo artist will start mapping out the main framework of the freckles on your face, starting sporadic and adding more and more based on your taste.
 Then it's time to start tattooing!

 In terms of time commitment, getting your freckles tattooed on can take anywhere from one to two hours, depending on the speed of your artist, how many dots you’re getting done, and how many pigments are being used to create your perfect freckle shade.

 The actual tattoo process tends to involve the artist sketching out the design, getting the client’s approval, and then doing a number of passes over the freckles with a rotary machine.
-After the first layer is finished, the artist usually applies a numbing gel before going back for a second layer (your artist might even suggest you do this over the course of two appointments).
+After the first layer is finished, the artist usually applies a numbing gel before going back for a second layer (your artist might even suggest you do this over two appointments).
 At the end of the process, the artist will likely add more random or smaller dots to tie everything together.

 How To Choose Placement